Did you know that the 21st of November is World Hello Day? To celebrate, learn how to say hello in 15 languages today!

 How to Say Hello in Spanish

-Buenos días (Good morning, with morning being anytime before lunch)
+Buenos días (Good morning, with the morning being anytime before lunch)

 Buenas tardes (Good afternoon)